-- GRADES K1-8: K1-Grade 8 students begin school at 7:15am and end at 2:30pm. - All early dismissals must be completed by 1:45pm to ensure the safety of all students. - Upper Campus and Lower Campus:
+- GRADES K1-8: K1-Grade 8 students begin school at 7:15am and end at 2:30pm. - All early dismissals must be completed by 1:30pm to ensure the safety of all students. - Upper Campus and Lower Campus:

-Opper Campus and Lower Campus.
 Early Dismissals 12:00pm All dismissal changes submitted to the office for communication to teachers.
-Walkers 2:25pm Walkers may be picked up from designated area Bus Students 2:25pm Bus students begin loading available buses
+Walkers 2:25pm Walkers may be picked up from designated area Walkers may be picked up from designated area Bus Students 2:25pm Bus students begin loading available buses Bus students begin loading available buses